Planning Your In-Person Presentation

 Post-Event Feedback (a subhead in your report)

 Describe method(s) used to invite audience feedback.
-Examples include—question and answer (directly following presentation), survey form prepared in advance and submitted to attendees, invitation to post on blog/social media, email student directly.
+Examples include—question and answer (directly following presentation), survey form prepared in advance and submitted to attendees, the invitation to post on blog/social media, email student directly.

 Student Assessment of Experience (a subhead in your report)